wujekbizon/nextjs-blog/data/getting-started-with-nextjs.md

 isFeatured: false
 ---

-# 1. NextJS is a _framework for ReactJS_.
+# 1. Next.js is a _framework for ReactJS_.

 Wait a second ... a "framework" for React?
 Isn't React itself already a framework for JavaScript?

-Well ... first of all, React is a "library" for JavaScript.
+Well ... first, React is a "library" for JavaScript.
 That seems to be important for some people.

 Not for me, but still, there is a valid point: React already is a framework / library for JavaScript.
 So it's already an extra layer on top of JS.

-# Why would we then need NextJS?
+# Why would we then need Next.js?

-Because NextJS makes building React apps easier - especially React apps that should have server-side rendering (though it does way more than just take care of that).
+Because Next.js makes building React apps easier - especially React apps that should have server-side rendering (though it does way more than just take care of that).

-In this article, we'll dive into the core concepts and features NextJS has to offer:
+In this article, we'll dive into the core concepts and features Next.js has to offer:

 1. File-based Routing
 2. Built-in Page Pre-rendering